18F/cv_faq/README.md

 ## How to edit

+### Adding an urgent alert
+On the `index.html` you can add an urgent USWDS style banner by changing the front matter.
+If you turn the `banner.display` key to `true` to display the banner.

 - Non-developers should focus on editing markdown content in the `_posts` and `_pages` folder

 - We try to keep configuration options to a minimum so you can easily change functionality.
 You should review `_config.yml` to see the options that are available to you.
 There are a few values on top that you **need** to change.
 They refer to the agency name and contact information.
 The rest of `_config.yml` has a range of more advanced options.